jpsingleton/Huxley/README.md

 ## UK National Rail Live Departure Boards JSON proxy

-Huxley is a [CORS](http://enable-cors.org/) enabled JSON proxy for the UK National Rail Enquires Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) (Darwin), including the staff version.
+Huxley is a [CORS](http://enable-cors.org/) enabled JSON proxy for the UK National Rail Enquiries Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) (Darwin), including the staff version.
 It aims to make the API available to many more tools on multiple platforms.
 You no longer need .NET on Windows to use Darwin.

 [![Tech arch](https://raw.githubusercontent.com/jpsingleton/Huxley/master/HuxleyTechArch.png)](https://huxley.unop.uk)

 If you want to be informed of updates when they are released then watch the project on GitHub and **follow [me on Twitter](https://twitter.com/shutdownscanner)**.
 You can also read about this and other projects on [my blog](https://unop.uk/).
 If you are interested in cross-platform .NET then you may enjoy reading [my book, "ASP.NET Core 2 High Performance"](https://unop.uk/book/).

 ---